 cleaning fan blades

 With the fan removed from the case, a small cloth dipped in a mild rubbing alcohol solution works wonders to clean the blade.
 Try to gently turn the fan.
 There will be a very slight amount of resistance, which is normal.
-There should be absolutely no binding.
 Any binding fan or one that spins without any resistance at all should be replaced.

 The processor fan

-Most computers have a small fan on the processor heat sink, which is a radiator-like device located somewhere on the middle of the main board.
+Most computers have a small fan on the processor heat sink, which is a radiator-like device located somewhere on the main board.
 Some computers funnel incoming air from the case fan via a plastic shroud leading directly to the heat sink instead.
 The heat sink and processor fan area is notorious for dust buildup as the air must pass through very narrow passages and can easily clog.
 Make sure that dust and hair are removed from the heat sink.
 You may be able to easily remove the processor fan with a simple clip, retainer or screw.
 If you feel comfortable in doing so, you can remove the fan and clean the fan blades in much the same way as the case fan.
 You might find q tips dipped in rubbing alcohol to be more effective than a large cloth.
 These blades are delicate, so use a light touch.

 If you decide to remove the aluminum heat sink to give it a good bath, simply remove the clips or screws, release the pressure lever and remove.
 But be sure to have a small tube of thermal compound ready.
 You can buy it at any electronics store as a small tube of paste for about a dollar which you then apply to the processor before reinstalling the heat sink.
 The compound will solidify shortly after making contact with the two components and facilitates heat transfer between the processor and heat sink assembly.
 Make sure the thermal compound is for your type of heatsink as some do not work with certain types of metal.